 - Outdoors (10m) High: 518,000 cd = 1439 m throw / 0.89 miles

 - Outdoors (10m) Turbo: 600,000 cd = 1549 m throw / 0.96 miles

 - Outdoors (20m) Turbo: 600,000 cd = 1549 m throw / 0.96 miles

 A maximum throw of just under a mile is really good!
 The best of all single-cell LED flashlights at the time of writing!

-The following beamshots were taken at 3 different locations.
-It's important to keep all these beamshots together and not compare them with other reviews since the camera settings might be slightly different.
-The more powerful (10,000 lumens and up) the more I have to dial down the camera.
+The following beamshots were taken at 2 different locations.
+It’s important to keep all these beamshots together and not compare them with other reviewers since the camera settings might be slightly different.

 Camera settings for the following pictures: 50mm, ISO 1600, F/4 0.5 Sec, 5000K

 - The UI may not really fit this flashlight.

 - Output is not stable at maximum levels

 - Little hard to carry with this size of head